Private Martin P. Odenthal

 Martin Odenthal & His Brothers

-Martin Odenthal was born in Springhill, Pennsylvania on March 25, 1919.
+Martin Odenthal was born on March 25, 1919 in Springhill, Pennsylvania.
 He grew up in Portage, Pennsylvania and attended Portage Township Schools and had a job working for Johnstown Coal & Coke Company.
-On June 13, 1940, Martin and his brother Albert (born December 30, 1914) joined the US Army at Johnstown, Pennsylvania.
+On June 13, 1940, Martin Odenthal and his brother Albert Odenthal (born December 30, 1914) joined the US Army at Johnstown, Pennsylvania.
 Their oldest brother, Peter W. Odenthal (born 1913) and youngest brother, Ralph (born 1923) joined the United States Navy.

 Martin and Albert were were both assigned to the 25th Infantry Division "Tropical Lightning" based at Schofield Barracks.
 Private Martin P. Odenthal, 7025610 was assigned to the 35th Infantry Regiment "The Cacti", 3rd Battalion, L Company.
 Corporal Albert O. Odenthal, 7025607 to the 27th Infantry Regiment "Wolfhounds", Company F.